 Assume all cannabis vape cart vendors online are scams

 Here’s the deal: Mailing any weed product is illegal in the United States.
 You can ship paraphernalia (bongs, rolling papers, grinders, etc.).
-You can also, under the 2018 Farm Bill, ship industrial hemp and CBD products.
+You can also, under the 2014 and 2018 Hemp Farm Bills, ship industrial hemp and CBD products.
 Actual THC-containing substances of any kind, be it vape oil, hash, or little green nuggets, is illegal.

 This applies even between two legal addresses, because postal regulation is a matter of Federal law.
 It also applies not just to the Federal Post Office, but to UPS and FedEx and any other shipping channel you can name.
 Here’s Shipping School on the whole cannabis matter.